Farid Cheklam

-Farid Cheklam (فريد شكلام, born September 21, 1984 in Ouarizane) is an Algerian football player who plays for MO Béjaïa in the Algerian Ligue Professionnelle 1.
+Farid Cheklam (فريد شكلام, born September 21, 1984) is an Algerian football player who plays for MO Béjaïa in the Algerian Ligue Professionnelle 1.

 Club career

 On July 10, 2009, Cheklam signed a two-year contract with USM Alger.

 On August 15, 2011, Cheklam signed a one-year contract with Saudi Professional League club Najran SC.

 International career

 He received his first call-up to the Algerian National Team from Meziane Ighil for a World Cup qualifier match against Gabon on October 8, 2005.
 After several call-ups in 2006, he received another invitation by Jean-Michel Cavalli for a friendly against Brazil on August 22, 2007, but finally never making any appearance.

 On April 5, 2008, he received his first call up to the Algeria A' National Team for a friendly against USM Blida.